Vegan Coconut Cake

 Sprinkle vegan sprinkles all over the top of the cake.

-Decorating a Cake Using the Buttercream Splotches Method
+How to Decorating a Cake Using the Buttercream Splotches Method

 Dab different colored splotches of frosting all over your cake using an offset spatula or just a butter knife.